Guanruiting/guanruiting.github.io/source/_posts/JavaScriptFetchAPI.md

 ---
-title: 'How To Use the JavaScript Fetch API to Get Data'
+title: How To Use the JavaScript Fetch API to Get Data
 time: 2020-12-23 10:55:00
 tags:
 - Javascript
 - Fetch
-- English
 ---

 ### Introduction